finos/common-domain-model/docs/product-model.md

 ## Financial Products {#product}

-A financial product is an instrument that is used to transfer financial risk between two parties.
+In the CDM, a financial product describes a thing that is used to transfer financial risk between two parties.

-Within the CDM, a financial product is composed of several building blocks to define the characteristics of the product that is traded between the parties.
+The model is based on several building blocks to define the characteristics of that risk transfer.
-The most fundamental of these is an `Asset` which is used to represent the basic transferable financial products such as cash, commodities or securities.
+The most fundamental of these building blocks is an `Asset`, which represents a basic financial product such as cash, a commodity or security.

-The CDM also supports negotiated products, where the terms of the product are agreed between the parties, as is typically seen in the OTC derivatives markets.
-The concept of `EconomicTerms` enables the modelling of these products through the use of composable `Payouts` which define the conditions of future cashflows that might be driven by terms such as interest rates, options, or equity performance.
+From those basic transferable assets, any other financial product can be built using other composable building blocks called `Payout` that are assembled to represent the `EconomicTerms` of that product.
+A `Payout` is a parametric description of the flow of one or more assets between two parties in the future - for instance, but not exclusively, cashflows when that asset is cash - and may itself be contingent on the future value or performance of that asset or other.

 ### Asset  {#asset}

 :::tip Definition: Asset

-An Asset is defined as something that can be owned and transferred in the financial markets, for example, cash, a commodity, a loan or a security.
-As a choice data type, one and only one of the attributes must be used.
+An Asset is defined as something that can be held by one party and is transferable from one party to another: for example, cash, a commodity, a loan or a security.

 :::

-The Asset data type is a `choice`:
+The Asset data type is represented as a `choice` of several underlying data types, which means one and only one of those data types must be used.

 ``` Haskell
 choice Asset: